rust-stuco/lectures/week2/slides.md

 # `String` vs literals

 * We know the contents of string literals at compile time, so the text is hardcoded directly into the final executable
-* To support a mutable piece of text, we need to allocate on the heap
+* To support a fully resizable piece of text, we need to allocate on the heap
     * This means we must request memory from the allocator at runtime
     * We need a way of returning the memory when we're done using it
+    * What 2 `C` functions does this remind you of?

 <!--
 - We cannot place a blob of memory into the binary for each piece of text whose size is unknown at